isuru9625/IR_Search_Engine/README.md

 1. Clone this reository by
 ( git clone https://github.com/isuru9625/IR_Search_Engine.git )

+2. Run the data.js file by typing, (node index.js) in command prompt without brackets.
+It will add all the meta data(which are in out.json file) to elasticsearch.
+There are 2700 songs with meta data in out.json file.

-2. Run the index.js file by typing, (node index.js) in command prompt without brackets.
+3. Run the index.js file by typing, (node index.js) in command prompt without brackets.

 Description -